 - Fully automating, monitoring and controlling shipping and container ports across the Middle East with high bandwidth, highly secure low-latency 5G networks.

-spokesperson, regional service providers not only have established expertise in these verticals, they also offer clear opportunities for 5G use cases.
-The verticals include oil and gas (mining), transport and automotive, public safety, critical infrastructure and manufacturing.
+spokesperson, regional service providers not only have established expertise in these verticals, but they also offer clear opportunities for 5G use cases.
+The verticals include oil and gas (mining), transport and automotive, public safety, critical infrastructure, and manufacturing.